PinChunPai/Cat_breeds_classification/README.md

 The project ran on Colab with a V100 GPU.
 Due to environment limitations, the batch size was set to 64, and `num_workers` was set to zero.
 Each epoch took approximately 4 minutes.

+## Testing and Future Direction
+In order to assess the model's performance, I conducted testing using cat pictures sourced from various Mandarin websites through online searches.
+The objective was to avoid sampling pictures already present in the training dataset.
+Additionally, I specifically chose non-JPG files when available.
+Out of 20 testing instances, the model yielded 18 correct results.

+As part of future directions, there is an opportunity to further expand and refine the testing process.
+Consider exploring a broader variety of images and potentially incorporating more diverse datasets to enhance the model's robustness.
+Additionally, continuous evaluation and refinement of the model's performance with real-world data will contribute to its ongoing improvement.